rackerlabs/rackspace-how-to/content/rackspace-monitoring/resolve-out-of-date-error-for-raxmon-ssl-certificate.md

 [https://curl.haxx.se/ca/cacert.pem](https://curl.haxx.se/ca/cacert.pem)

 The location of **cacert.pem** might vary based on the operating system you are running.
-Typically, on Linux systems it is **/usr/local/lib/python2.7/dist-packages/raxmon_cli/data/cacert.pem**.
+Typically, on Linux&reg; systems, the location is **/usr/local/lib/python2.7/dist-packages/raxmon_cli/data/cacert.pem**.

 After you have updated **cacert.pem**, you should be able to run the raxmon commands without issue.

 ### Upgrade the Raxmon client

-If you're not running Raxmon version 0.7.3 or greater, which includes the CA cert, upgrade your client by running the following command:
+If you're not running Raxmon version 0.7.3 or later, which includes the Certificate Authority (CA) certificate, upgrade your client by running the following command:

     sudo pip install -U rackspace-monitoring-cli